-at 75 keV, 37.5 keV, and 25 keV is also shown, showing that the collimator geometry delivers enough energy resolution to separate the three NBI energy components of injected deuterium.
-This geometry stops gyroradii below $\rho = 35$ mm, thus avoiding thermal ion detection.
-It is worth mentioning that a larger Larmor radius than the maximum shown in the strike map would not be obstructed by the collimator and thus fast-ions at higher energies could in principle be measured, with the range only limited by the scintillator plate size.
+The strike map for the final collimator geometry is shown in Fig. 2(a).
+Moreover, the synthetic signal of deuterium at 75 keV, 37.5 keV and 25 keV is also shown, showing that the collimator geometry delivers enough energy resolution to separate the three NBI energy components of injected deuterium.
+This geometry stops gyroradii below $\rho = 35$ mm, thus avoiding thermal ions detection.
+It is worth mentioning that larger Larmor radius than the maximum shown in the strike map would not be obstructed by the collimator and thus fast-ions at higher energies could in principle be measured, the range only limited by the scintillator plate size.
 Backward tracing shows that the external geometry severely obstructs orbits below $\rho = 40$ mm, thus not affecting the FILD signal.

-Figure 2(b) shows how the detector resolution in gyroradius lessens at larger gyroradius values.
-This is geometrically caused by the collimator finite dimensions and is difficult to avoid.3 On the contrary, the resolution in pitch angle remains almost constant for the entire velocity-space range,11 being $\Lambda = \pm 2^{\circ}$.
-The overall detection resolution can be enhanced using tomographic reconstruction in the analysis of the FILD signal, using the FILDSIM code.
+The detector resolution has been estimated to be $\Lambda = \pm 2^{\circ}$ in pitch angle.
+Figure 2(b) shows how the detector resolution lessens at larger gyroradius values.
+This is geometrically caused by the collimator finite dimensions and is difficult to avoid2.
+However, the detection resolution can be enhanced using tomographic reconstruction in the analysis of the FILD signal, using the FILDSIM code.